 By exposing the faults in controversial claims such as the Roswell incident, The Skeptics Society hopes to promote critical thinking and proper scientific inquiry.
 The Society sees itself as following in a long skeptical tradition that began in ancient Greece, particularly the school of Skepticism founded by the philosopher Pyrrho (365–275 BCE).

 Pyrrho and his followers held that happiness is achieved through doubt.
-The sort of happiness that they envisioned was mental tranquility – a peace of mind that we experience when we suspend belief.
+The sort of happiness that they envisioned was the mental tranquility that we experience when we suspend belief.
 When we hold extreme views, such as belief that aliens visited Roswell, we experience a mental disturbance, and we risk being pulled from one conviction to another.
 If the aliens did appear there, what was their mission?
 If the government knew about the event, why are they covering it up?
 We quickly become tangled in a web of questions and concerns that do not have good answers.
 It is not only strange beliefs like this that disrupt us, but any strong conviction upsets our peace of mind when we hold rigidly to it, ranging from political conspiracy theories we unendingly hear in the media, right down to the simple belief that the grass in my yard is green or that the table in my kitchen is round.
 The solution, according to the skeptics, is to recognize that every belief is subject to doubt.
 The grass appears green to me because my eyes are constructed a specific way and light shines on it in a specific way.
 If these factors differed, then the grass would not appear green.
 So, I should suspend belief about whether the grass really is green.
 Skeptics argued that I should in fact suspend all beliefs that I hold, including those about the existence of God, external objects, and moral values.
 By doing so I will free my mind of the conflict that these beliefs produce, achieve mental tranquility, and become happy.